khimaros/ambit/docs/CONFIG.md

 Anything printed to stdout will be displayed to the device screen.

-Could be combined with something lik https://github.com/mel00010/OmniPause for system wide media control.
+Could be combined with something like https://github.com/mel00010/OmniPause for system wide media control.

 ##### cycleMapping